info201a-au2022/project-group-6-section-ag/docs/p01-proposal.md

 ### Population by Country - 2020
 [Pop by Country](https://www.kaggle.com/datasets/tanuprabhu/population-by-country-2020)

 This data is have the poplation data for the countires around the world.
 The author is Tanu N Prabhu, he collected the data from a website call worldometers.
 I believe it's reliable because the website collect data from UN.
+There'are 235 observations and 11 variables.
+We are going to combine this dataset with the revenues to find out how much money on vdieo game spend per person in one country.

 ### Top 100 Countries by Game Revenues
 [Top 100 Countries by Game Revenues](https://public.knoema.com/qjjodt/top-100-countries-by-game-revenues)

 This data is about the video game revenues of each countries, own by Keoema, a privately owned based data technology company, this dataset is base on revenue figures published by Newzoo.com, which is a very popular data source that many top-tier media will use.
 Base on that, I think the revenues data is reliable.
+There's 115 observations and 18 variables.
+We are planing to use this dataset to find out the relationship between video games and the world happiness score.

 #### Table 1: Summary of datasets